German finance ministry raided in money laundering probe | Law-Order

 - Germany

-German prosecutors raided the finance and justice ministries on Thursday as part of an investigation into possible obstruction of justice by the government's anti-money laundering agency.
+German prosecutors raided the finance and justice ministries on Thursday as part of an investigation into the government's anti-money laundering agency, putting the spotlight on Germany's failings in tackling financial crime.
+The probe into the Financial Intelligence Unit, an agency of the finance ministry under Social Democrat chancellor candidate Olaf Scholz, is looking at whether the unit was told to ignore warnings from banks of suspect payments to Africa.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)